ESOL stands for English for Speakers of Other Languages, and is the English language education for adult migrants in the UK.

 The classes are generally provided by Further Education Colleges and local authorities but there are also a large number of the third sector and private sector providers.
 The government funds ESOL for some students but many people have to pay.

-Government funding for ESOL has been cut by around 60% in the last ten years.
+Government funding for ESOL has been cut by over 60% across the last 13 years.
 In the past, free classes were available for more or less anyone who needed them.
 Now, only some students qualify for full fee remission and the fees vary a lot from institution to institution.
 There is a campaign called Action for ESOL which aims to promote ESOL, stop the cuts and improve the quality of provision.